George Telegraph Training Institute, depicted in an image that emphasizes its role in account training.

-The George Telegraph Training Institute was established in 16th May, 1920 in response to the potential gravity of the unemployment problem.
-A registered trust dedicated to human resource development as per the requirement of Indian industry and is one of the pioneers in education in India.
+The George Telegraph Training Institute was founded on May 16, 1920, in response to the pressing issue of unemployment.
+As a registered trust focused on human resource development tailored to the needs of Indian industry, it stands as one of the pioneers of education in India.

 Within a brief period of establishment, George Telegraph was recognized as a centre of excellence by diverse bodies such as the British Army, the British Railway Board, Ministry of Communications-Government of India, Department of Labour- Government of India, Railway Board, New Delhi, Maritime Authorities and various Chambers of Commerce.